openvinotoolkit/model_server/docs/model_server_rest_api.md

 To trigger this API HTTP GET request should be sent on given URL.

 * Response
-In case of success response contains aggregation of getModelStatus responses for all models and DAGs after reload is finished, along with operation status:
+In case of success, response contains aggregation of getModelStatus responses for all models and DAGs after reload is finished, along with operation status:
 ```Bash
 {
 "<model name>":